avras/cryptodocs/src/zkp.md

 - [zkp.science](https://zkp.science/)

-  A page with links to seminal papers and software.
+  A page with links to seminal papers (new and old) and latest software.

 - [zkproof.org](https://zkp.science/)